garciadanny/Library/vim/cheat_sheet.md

 `ce`or `cw` - Deletes FROM the cursor to the end of the word and goes into *insert* mode, to make changes.

 `ciw` - Deletes word on cursor and goes into INSERT mode.
 Cursor can be anywhere on the word.
 Remember `c[num][motion]`

+`c$` - Deletes current line and goes into INSERT mode.

 `:s/old/new` - Changes the first occurrence of the old word on that line.